nf-core/website/markdown/events/2021/bytesize-13-tuning-pipeline-performance.md

 This will cover:

-* In-depth about analysis of computational resource usage after a pipeline run
+* In-depth analysis of computational resource usage after a pipeline run
 * How to take that back into a custom config to make it more efficient

 The talk will be presented on Zoom and live-streamed on YouTube.